mosip/mosip-infra/deployment/v3/external/iam/README.md

 ## Rancher integration

 * If you have Rancher installed, enabled authentication with Keycloak using the steps given [here](https://rancher.com/docs/rancher/v2.5/en/admin-settings/authentication/keycloak/).
-* For users in keycloak assign roles - cluster and project roles.
+* For users in keycloak assign roles rancher - cluster and project roles.
 Under `default` project add all the namespaces.
 Then, for a non-admin user you may provide Read-Only role (under projects).

 ## Keycloak Init
 To populate base data of MOSIP: